Former Affymetrix plant back in play

 Thirty-six of his purchases have come in the past three years and 16 were made in 2012, including five in end-of-the-year deals, according to company reports.

-Among the December deals was the purchase, for less than $1.5 million, of a 35,000-square-foot complex on Ethan Way, next to the Century Stadium 14 theaters.
+Among the December deals were the purchase, for less than $1.5 million, of a 35,000-square-foot complex on Ethan Way, next to the Century Stadium 14 theaters.
 Conrad said his firm will be seeking a radio station to take studio space there that was once occupied by KFBK and Y92, and a financial institution to move into space soon being vacated by US Bank.

 Conrad Properties also purchased three never-occupied office buildings – ranging from 5,400 to 6,100 square feet – on Del Paso Road in the Natomas area for $1.3 million.
 His plan is to offer them for sale to owner-users in a market where “all of a sudden there’s not a lot of competing product.”